HarshadChunder/Sentiment-Analysis/README.md

 ## Output

-See [Sentiment Analysis README](./sentiment_analysis/README.md) for model output for 16 tweets.
+See [Sentiment Analysis README](./sentiment_analysis/README.md) for model output on 16 tweets.

 ## License